nguyentimmy/Azure-Virtualization-Security/README.md

 ## 🎯 Project Overview

 This project builds a secure, segmented Azure environment to host a Red Team training range, following a ground-up, default-deny security approach.
 A hardened jump box is the only internet-facing machine and the sole entry point; it runs a Dockerized Ansible container that auto-provisions two internal web servers (no public IP) running DVWA as the attack target.
 An NSG enforces default-deny with scoped SSH rules, all VMs use SSH key-only auth, and a load balancer exposes only port 80.
-- Once this lab is completed, can install the whole [ELK stack cluster](https://github.com/nguyentimmy/Azure-ELK-Stack/tree/main) in your Azure environment to provide real time monitoring.
+- ➡️ Once this lab is completed, can install the whole [ELK Stack Cluster - Part 2](https://github.com/nguyentimmy/Azure-ELK-Stack/tree/main) in your Azure environment to provide real time monitoring.

 ---